-In 2013, activist and fundraiser Dan Pallotta stood on the TED Talk stage and asked the world why nonprofits are rewarded not for the good that they do, but rather how much, or how little, they spend on overhead.
+In 2013, activist and fundraiser Dan Pallotta stood on the TED Talk stage and asked the world why nonprofit overhead is villainized, and why they are rewarded not for the good that they do, but rather how much, or how little, they spend.

 His talk went viral.
 People applauded his call-to-action for the world to give nonprofits space to grow capacity, gain market share, and scale impact the same way we do for-profits.